Rough center manifolds: Rough differential equations

 since $f$ is a constant with respect to time.\\ Evaluating $(G_R(Y))'$ at a time $t\in[0,1]$, we obtain

 By the definition of $\chi_{R}$ we have that $F_{R}(Y)=\overline{F}(Y)$ and $G_{R}(Y)=\overline{G}(Y)$ if $\|(Y,Y')\|_{\textbf{D}^{2\alpha}_{W}([0,1];\cX)}\leq R/2$.\\

 We now argue in several steps, why one can replace $\overline{F}$ and $\overline{G}$ by $F_R$ and $G_R$ in the RDE~\eqref{sde1} (equivalently in~\eqref{equiv:rde}).
 We emphasize the fact that $F:\cX\to \cX$ and $G:\cX \to \mathcal{L}(\cV, \cX) $ whereas $F_R$ and $G_R$ as defined above, are path-dependent.
 To this aim, we firstly show that $F_R$ and $G_R$ are Lipschitz continuous.\\ Before we proceed with the next steps, we point out the following inequality that will frequently be used in this section, under the additional assumptions on the derivatives of $G$, compare Lemma~\ref{differ}.
-Let $H:\cX \to \cX$ be an arbitrary Lipschitz continuous function with Lipschitz constant $C_H$ and $H(0)=DH(0)=0$.
+Let $H:\cX \to \cX$ be a twice differentiable function with Lipschitz continuous derivatives and $H(0)=DH(0)=0$.
 For $x,y\in\cX$, one has

 Now, since $\txtD H$ is Lipschitz and $\txtD H(0)=0$, we further obtain that